moka-rs/moka/MIGRATION-GUIDE.md

 `async_eviction_listener` takes a closure that returns a `Future`.
 If you need to `.await` something in the eviction listener, use this method.
-The actual return type of the closure is `future::ListenerFuture`, which is a type alias of `Pin<Box<dyn Future<Output = ()> + Send>>`.
+The actual return type of the closure is `notification::ListenerFuture`, which is a type alias of `Pin<Box<dyn Future<Output = ()> + Send>>`.
 You can use the `boxed` method of `future::FutureExt` trait to convert a regular `Future` into this type.